 A residency for artists, writers, and musicians to develop work around environmental issues.

 Are you an artist looking for a meaningful residency in the quiet hills of Appalachia?
 Be a part of the Appalachian Forest Stewardship Residency.
-Running from October 27 – November 10, 2020 this residency will allow for reflection time and action time as you help restore Ohio’s forests.
+This residency will allow for reflection time and action time as you help restore Ohio’s forests.
 The Appalachian Forest Art Residency is based on the idea that meaning is derived from that which we build with our hands.